ogdendavis/denver-kitchen-gardens/src/cms/service_pages/food-preservation.md

 intro_subheading: A kitchen garden is meant for you to eat from.
 intro_copy: >
-  From your first peas in the spring to your last pumpkin in the fall, your garden will keep you well fed all throughout the growing season.
+  From your first peas in the spring to your last pumpkin in the fall, your garden will keep you well-fed all throughout the growing season.
 But what about those cold months when you're not growing a garden?
 Wouldn't it be nice to keep on enjoying the harvest when there's snow on the ground?